All Episodes

 I don't know.

-It says snurdly, blue America.
+It says, Snerdley, blue America.

-The college educated blue America.
+The college-educated blue America.

-The children of college educated blue America.
+The children of college-educated blue America not play football.

 They're down 55%.

-Well, it could well be if you're talking college educated blue state Americans, it could well and could well mean that we're not talking about many African Americans.
+If you're talking college-educated blue-state Americans, it could well mean that we're not talking about many African Americans.

 Yes.

-Uh any other questions for me.
+Any other questions for me?

 Or does that cover it?